This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 John Cox was a showman and an entrepreneur.
 Skating, curling and boating were popular from the 1870’s onwards in the ponds he created.
 At the western end of the ponds, military bands played in a bandstand under the illumination of gas lights.
 An amusement park was built in the 1930’s and the lower area of Craiglockhart Woods became known as ‘Happy Valley’.
 There were ice cream stalls and tearooms and a dance hall and swings and roundabouts for children – it was the Disneyland of its times.
 As recently as the 1970’s, boats and pedalos could still be hired at the pond.

 Our survey found that more than a quarter of the visitors to the Hill were dog walkers and empirical observation suggests the proportion could be even higher.
 Dog walkers like being able to exercise their dogs in an open and safe environment.
 The majority of the dog walkers live locally though some drive and park at one of the entrances.
-The dog walkers are an informal network and a sort of ‘Neighbourhood Watch’.
-They are the first to identify and report back on anything unusual or untoward on the Hill.
+The dog walkers are an informal network and often the first to identify and report back on anything unusual or untoward on the Hill.

 Most visitors to the hill come to walk and enjoy spending time in a natural environment.
 Some use the paths as a short-cut to other destinations such as the local shops or the Craiglockhart Leisure Centre.
 Some come to pursue specific interests such as bird watching or photography.
 There are some ‘regulars’ who visit daily to feed the swans and ducks.

 Many walkers, and especially at weekends, visit because they seek peace, serenity, green space and closeness to nature.
-The positive impact on mental health and well-being of spending time in ‘green spaces’ should not be underestimated.
+Research has proved that spending time in ‘green spaces’ has a positive impact on mental health and well-being.

 The path from the Craiglockhart Terrace entrance to the Leisure Centre entrance is part of Cycle Route 15.
 Many other paths are stepped which acts as a disincentive to cycle use.

 Some cyclists use the paths to commute between home and work, sometimes linking to the Union Canal path.
-Families with small children are frequent weekend visitors, often combining cycling with feeding the water birds or playing on the Play Trail.
+Families with small children are frequent weekend visitors, often combining cycling with feeding the water birds or playing on our simple play structures.

 There is a bike rack at the Craiglockhart Terrace entrance and cyclists use railings at several other entrances.
 There are, however, several entrances where there are no bike racks or suitable ways of securing a bike.
 The Council have a policy of not installing bike racks within a park or Local Nature Reserve but there are several internal locations where it would be helpful to cyclists to have a bike rack.

 Significant damage to the environment can be caused by mountain bikers leaving established paths and creating their own trails.
-There are also safety risks to other users of the Hill.
-Mountain biker usage has not been a significant problem on the Hill though there is some evidence of erosion to the side of paths and of informal trails from the hill-top down through the woodlands.
+There are also safety risks to other users.
+Mountain biker usage has not been a significant problem on Easter Craiglockhart Hill though there is some evidence of erosion to the side of paths and of informal trails from the hill-top down through the woodlands.
 In the past, some ‘jump’ structures created by bikers have been removed.
+We could engage with mountain bikers to define what trails and structures are acceptable.
 It seems unnecessary and possibly counter-productive to attempt to block trails.

-Action: Monitor mountain bike usage together with the Council with a view to remedial action if necessary.
+Monitor mountain bike usage together with the Council and engage with mountain bikers to ensure acceptable usage.

 The Hill is popular with runners.
 They are under-represented in our surveys due to the difficulty of intercepting them.